openlibhums/memory-alpha/content/support/article-management/article-metadata-placeholder.md

 title: Article metadata
 # Article metadata

 There are various ways to access an article's metadata depending on the status of an article.
+This page will provide an overview, for more general information on metadata, see: metadata on Janeway<!-- missing hyperlink-->.

 For unpublished articles:
 1. Go to the article page within the workflow.